Are you using proven gym membership retention strategies to keep your health club clients loyal?

 People will remain loyal if you can solve their problems.
 Addressing common objections or FAQs is a great basis for helpful content.
 So make a list of barriers to a healthy lifestyle, and then create blog posts with ideas for overcoming them.

 For example, lack of time is a huge barrier to exercise for most people.
 So create articles that include time-saving tips, short and sweet HIIT workouts, or quick weeknight meals.

 If you can help remove their barriers to exercise, they’ll visit more often, and see more value in their membership.
 These can be really simple yet effective gym member retention strategies for health clubs and fitness studios.

 As gym membership retention ideas go, this is super-simple yet highly effective.
 Giving people additional value is a sure way to keep them loyal.
 So, why not run a 45-minute seminar on pre-triathlon nutrition, cycling techniques, or meditation for stress?

 Oh, and make sure you encourage people to invite a friend for free, then collect all their details during registration.
 It’d be rude to miss the opportunity for a few new leads…

 #12 – Give Birthday Gifts

-We’re talking about an actual free gift on member’s birthday, not some crappy 10% discount coupon that requires them to spend money first.
-A free massage, birthday smoothie or nutrition kit, that’ll surprise and delight them.
-These kind of genuine acts of kindness are what people talk about, and help generate positive word of mouth.
+We’re talking about an actual free gift on a member’s birthday, not some crappy 10% discount coupon that requires them to spend money first.
+A free massage, birthday smoothie, or nutrition kit, that’ll surprise and delight them.
+These kinds of genuine acts of kindness are what people talk about, and help generate positive word of mouth.

 #13 – Encourage Them To Try New Activities